 - Balances hormones, neurotransmitters and nervous system

 - Reduces pain

-Prathyahaara, the fifth limb of yoga, is the withdrawal of senses from sense objects.
-The practice of prathyahaara involved pulling the mind away from outer world stimuli and finding silence to create a peaceful mind, reduces agitation and rajas.
+Prathyahara, the fifth limb of yoga, is the withdrawal of senses from sense objects.
+The practice of prathyahara involved pulling the mind away from outer world stimuli and finding silence to create a peaceful mind, reduces agitation and rajas.

 Dharana means concentration.
 Practicing mindfulness and concentration propels us toward our higher aims.
-This state of mind leads to dhyaana and samaadhi.
+This state of mind leads to dhyana and samadhi.
 Lack of concentration makes our life goals harder to attain.

-Samaadhi or super consciousness is the eighth and final limb of yoga.
-Samadhi means continuous union, super consciousness, continual union.
+Samadhi or super consciousness is the eighth and final limb of yoga.
+Samadhi means continuous union, super consciousness or continual union.
 The mind becomes fully still and enables insight, equilibrium of mind with detached intellect and ego.
 At this stage it is said that one can access the universal consciousness, soul to soul communication and enlightenment.

 This concepts are covered in full detail once a year in a day long yoga philosophies class with Dr. Christie Smirl.
 Visit HealthierVibrations.com for more healthy living education, online classes and certifications.